garrandall/popular-music-data/tracks/she-will-lil-wayne-drake.md

 I mean this part of our relationship's amazing still
 I might just put up with the arguing and stay, for real You looking bad, girl for goodness sakes
-You with all those curves, and me without no brakes, ooh I’m willing to work it out however long it takes you You feel like you miss those happy days well girl that makes two of us Our timing is wrong
+You with all those curves, and me without no brakes, oh I’m willing to work it out however long it takes you You feel like you miss those happy days well girl that makes two of us Our timing is wrong